How to Use a Bidet Attachment for an Existing Toilet

 • Warm and cold knobs.
 Even without electricity to warm things up, most bidet attachments have knobs for cold- and warm-water-cleaning experiences.

 • Settings and features.
-Most bidet attachments have controls for temperature.
-Some models, like the Duo BB-270, include an additional soft-mist nozzle for a feminine wash.
+Most bidet attachments have controls for water pressure.

 Installing a Bidet Attachment